b3by/atom-math/README.md

 # atom-math package

-Atom package for evaluating mathematical expression using `Math.js` as interpreter.
+Atom package for evaluating mathematical expressions using `Math.js` as interpreter.

 When working with a buffer, just write an expression to be evaluated like `3 + 2` or `cos(pi)`, then press the default hotkey `ctrl-alt-m` and the output will be